Tawn/2048/README.md

 # 2048
-Game of 2048 using 2D Arrays
+Game of 2048 with MVC Design